andreicutmadalina/Order-Management/README.md

 # Order-Management

-Application for managing products and orders of a restaurant, which has 3 types of users: admin, water and chef.
+Application for managing products and orders of a restaurant, which has 3 types of users: admin, waiter and chef.